SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/2.1-add-custom-section/readme.md

 Save the above snippet in the *webapp/ext/CustomButton.designtime.js* file.

-For this action to work we now need to create a change handler for that change type.
+For this action to work, we now need to create a change handler for that change type.

 ## Create instance-specific change handler